nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Adding a customer

-**Note:** Some of the test cases may depend on previous test cases, especially those on testing customers with dupliacte/similar names.
+**Note:** Some of the test cases may depend on previous test cases, especially those on testing customers with duplicate/similar names.
 You are advised to follow the test cases in order. <br>

 **Tips:** All the prerequisites below will be fulfilled if you start off with the default sample data and follow the test cases in sequence.

 1. Adding a unique customer with all parameters specified.

-    1. Prerequisites: Customer with name `John Doe` or other similar name does not already exist in the addressbook.
+    1. Prerequisites: Customer with name `John Doe` or other similar name does not already exist in the address book.

     2. Test case: `addcustomer n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney`<br>
        Expected: The customer is successfully added.
 Details of the added customer shown in the status message.

 2. Adding a unique customer with all parameters specified using command aliases.

-    1. Prerequisites: Customer with name `Betsy Crowe` or other similar name does not already exist in the addressbook.
+    1. Prerequisites: Customer with name `Betsy Crowe` or other similar name does not already exist in the address book.

     2. Test case: `addc n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal` <br>
        Expected: The customer is successfully added.
 Details of the added customer shown in the status message.

 3. Adding a customer with exact same name.

-   1. Prerequisites: Customer with name `Betsy Crowe` already exist in the addressbook.
+   1. Prerequisites: Customer with name `Betsy Crowe` already exist in the address book.

    2. Test case: `addcustomer n/Betsy Crowe t/friend e/betsycrowe@duplicate.com a/Newgate Prison p/12345678 t/criminal` <br>
       Expected: No customer is added.
 Error details shown in the status message.
 Status bar remains the same.

 4. Adding a customer with a [similar name](#similar) and without the optional `tag` field.

-    1. Prerequisites: Customer with name `Betsy Crowe` but not `Betsy crowe` already exist in the addressbook.
+    1. Prerequisites: Customer with name `Betsy Crowe` but not `Betsy crowe` already exist in the address book.

     2. Test case: `addcustomer n/Betsy crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567` <br>
        Expected: The customer is successfully added.
 A warning and details of the added customer shown in the status message.

 5. Adding a customer with duplicate tags.

-    1. Prerequisites: Customer with name `Yu Sutong` or other similar name does not already exist in the addressbook.
+    1. Prerequisites: Customer with name `Yu Sutong` or other similar name does not already exist in the address book.

     2. Test case: `addcustomer n/Yu Sutong t/vvip t/vvip e/su@example.com a/Newgate Prison p/12345678` <br>
        Expected: The customer is successfully added with one of the duplicated tag ignored.
 Details of the added customer shown in the status message.

 6. Adding a customer with [similar tags](#similar).

-    1. Prerequisites: Customer with name `Foo Chao` or other similar name does not already exist in the addressbook.
+    1. Prerequisites: Customer with name `Foo Chao` or other similar name does not already exist in the address book.

     2. Test case: `addcustomer n/Foo Chao t/VVIP t/vvip e/su@example.com a/69, Sembawang Road. #01-01  p/12345678` <br>
        Expected: The customer is successfully added with both similar tags.A warning and details of the added customer shown in the status message.